 - Sermon Notes

-3. A divided heart is a miserable heart.
+3. In many ways, living with a divided heart is a miserable way to live life.

-4. What is the cure for the divided heart?
+4. So, what is the cure for a divided heart?

-5. Tonight, we will uncover valuable principles from God’s Word about God’s heart for us and His remedy for the divided heart.
+5. Tonight, we will uncover valuable insights from Genesis 11-12 and discover God’s cure for a divided heart.

-1. Chapter 11 is a major transition point in Genesis.
+1. Chapter 11 is a major transition point in the book of Genesis.

 b.
 The Fall